GhentCDH/ugent-huisstijl-2016-bootstrap3/README.md

 Use npm to install the dependencies by running `$ npm install` in the project root.

-#### Bower

-If you don't have a global version of Bower yet also run `$ (sudo) npm install bower --global`.
-This allows you to run the `$ bower install` command which is required to download third party libraries needed to build the project.

 #### Gulp

 If you don't have a global version of Gulp yet also run `$ (sudo) npm install gulp gulp-cli --global`.
 This allows you to run the `$ gulp`